 At Holland & Usry, our criminal defense attorneys regularly handle expungement requests in Spartanburg and other nearby towns, so we’ve developed a system to get it done as fast as possible for low cost.
-If you are eligible or curious about expungement for this or any other charge, feel free to call us at 864.582.0416 or toll-free at 888.230.1841 to discuss your options.
+If you are eligible or curious about expungement for this or any other charge, feel free to call us toll-free at 888.230.1841 to discuss your options.

 You've Been Charged With Failure to Stop for a Blue Light.
 What Next?